-Recently, Flying Lad went on his first cruise.
+Recently, Flying Lad went cruising for the first time.
 Flying Dad and Flying Momma are big fans of cruise life–relaxing days at sea, all the hamburgers you can eat.
 We weren’t sure how Flying Lad would take to cruising, and we were unsure of cruising with a toddler, but we were willing to give it a try, so we booked a 4 day cruise out of Tampa stopping in Cozumel.

 While we didn’t utilize the kids club, we did enjoy our ships’s Seuss at Sea activities.
 On our first day at sea, Flying Lad participated in the Seuss-A-Palooza parade and story time.
 With noisemakers and signs in hand, he and dozens of other youngsters marched from the aft lounge down Carnival Blvd. to the forward lounge.
 There, the children could sit on stage for a telling of The Cat in the Hat, with live actors chosen from the audience.
 Bonus for Flying Lad: Flying Dad was chosen for the part of the Cat in the Hat.